wsjdata/wsjdata.github.io/pages/data-challenge.md

 ## Question 5

-Download the file called [manyfiles.zip](/data/manyfiles.zip?raw=true) from this repository and extract it on your local machine.
+Download the file called [manyfiles.zip](/data/manyfiles.zip) and extract it on your local machine.
 Inside are a large number of files, each of which contains a number.
 Tally up all the numbers: What is the total?

 ## Question 6 (Extra Credit!)

-This repository contains a dataset called [bonus.csv](/data/bonus.csv?raw=true) with seven simulated variables, **V1** through **V7**.
+Download the file [bonus.csv](/data/bonus.csv?raw=true), which is a table containing seven simulated variables, **V1** through **V7**.

 Briefly describe in words or images how the first variable (**V1**) interacts with the remaining six variables (**V2** through **V7**).